MarcinOrlowski/laravel-api-response-builder/README.md

 Most arguments of `success()` and `error()` methods are optional, with exception for `$error_code` for the latter.
 Helper methods arguments are partially optional - see signatures below for details.

+**NOTE:** Since v2.1 you `$data` must no longer be `array`, but can literaly of any type, (i.e. `string`), however to ensure returned JSON matches specification, data type conversion will be enforced internally.
+There's no smart logic for doing that (with the exception for some Laravel types like Model or Collection), so the result may not necessary be of your desire and you will end up with object keys being "0" or "scalar".

 **IMPORTANT:** If you want to use own `$http_code`, ensure it is right for the purpose.
 Response Builder will throw `\InvalidArgumentException` if you use `$http_code` outside